reiddraper/data-traceability/data-traceability.markdown

 perspective, keeping things separate allows us to make isolated decisions about the compute power, parallelism, memory constraints, etc. of a given stage of the problem.

-TODO: also mention functional programming here and the ability to run the processing stage from an arbitrary point being easier when you write each stage to be as pure as possible.
-This makes it easier to "set things up" without having the have actually redone each of the processing steps.

 5. Deflecting blame